 14) Get in Touch with Your Inner Daredevil

 Have your kids try out their latest circus tricks on the flying trapeze at TSNY Chicago or imagine what it would be like to jump out of a plane at iFLY Chicago Indoor Skydiving.
 I have yet to do the trapeze, but the skydiving is pretty awesome!
 (Ages 6 and up can enjoy TSNY Chicago and at iFLY kids can be as young as 3).

 When all else fails, try the local library, a trip to the movies (local chains include: AMC and Regal), story time or art classes at a community center, a paint your own pottery place, or just stay home, build a fort, pop some popcorn, and watch a movie or play a game together.

-If you are still looking for more ideas, check out our Favorite Holiday Events in Chicago, Where to Eat in Chicago with Kids, and Best Chicago Attractions for Families.
+If you are still looking for more ideas, check out our Favorite Holiday Events in Chicago, Where to Eat in Chicago with Kids, and What Needs to Be on Your Chicago Bucket List.
 What’s your favorite thing to do in Chicago during the winter?